pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 ### Step 1: Dual-boot Ubuntu
 Requirements: Windows 8 / 8.1 / 10 and at least 2 GB USB Flash Drive (the USB will have to be reformatted to contain the Ubuntu download so if you have anything important on your USB be sure to copy it somewhere safe for it will be removed when installing Ubuntu on it)

 For dual-booting Ubuntu, I followed [this Youtube video](https://www.youtube.com/watch?v=hOz66FC0pWU) though the video skips out on some steps with Windows BIOS and accessing both Ubuntu and Windows at the end.
-I also provided step-by-step instructions from the video below.
+I placed these skipped steps in my step-by-step instructions below.

 **1.** First you will need to turn off fast boot for Windows.
 To do this, search for "control panel" by pressing the windows key and typing "control panel."
 Click the option for control panel.
 (I used this [link](http://www.eightforums.com/tutorials/6320-fast-startup-turn-off-windows-8-a.html) as a guide).
 **2.** In the control panel, click "System and Security" and then click "Power Options."
-**3.** In the Power Options menu, click "Choose what the power buttons do"
+**3.** In the Power Options window, click "Choose what the power buttons do"
 **4.** Under "Shutdown settings", uncheck "Turn on fast startup (recommended)."
-You can close the PC Settings menu now.
+You can close the PC Settings window now.
 **5.** We will need to mark down how much RAM you have.
 To do this, open a File Explorer and right click on "This PC" or "Computer" and click "Properties."
 You will see under System, "Installed memory (RAM): " and the amount of RAM you have.
 Write this down for it will be needed later.
 **6.** Now, you will need to partition part of your hard drive that will contain Ubuntu.
 This is really just taking extra memory you have left and ysing it for your new operating system.
 Search your computer by pressing the windows key and search for "Disk Management."
 On Windows 8/8.1 you will click on "" and Windows 10 you will click on "Create and format hard disk partitions."
 **7.** We will now shrink some of the space you have for Windows in order to provide space for Ubuntu.
 Right click on the partition marked (C:) (or the partition with the largest space) and click shrink.